ZyanBuilds/ZokorOne/README.md

 ## 📄 License

-MIT © ZyanBuilds — see [LICENSE](LICENSE) for full text.
+MIT © 2026 ZyanBuilds — see [LICENSE](LICENSE) for full text.

 ---

 ## ⚠️ Disclaimer

-ZokorOne is a code provider, not a data processor.
-All data extraction happens locally on the user's device.
-The developer assumes no responsibility for how users utilise this tool.
-Users are responsible for complying with the terms of service of any website they use this extension on.
+ZokorOne is a **code provider**, not a data processor or data controller under any privacy regulation (including GDPR, CCPA, or similar laws).
+All data extraction and processing occurs locally on the user's device.
+No data is transmitted to, stored on, or accessible by any third-party server operated by the developer.

+**No warranty**: This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+The developer makes no guarantees regarding the accuracy, reliability, or availability of any contact information extracted by this tool.

+**User responsibility**: Users are solely responsible for ensuring that their use of this extension complies with applicable laws, regulations, and the terms of service of any website they interact with.
+This includes, but is not limited to, data protection laws, anti-spam regulations, and website-specific terms.
+The developer assumes no liability for any damages, losses, or legal consequences arising from the use of this software.

+**Contact scoring**: The contact priority scores and status labels (likely active, unknown, possibly inactive) are heuristic estimates based on publicly available page information.
+They do not constitute verification and should not be treated as guarantees of contact validity or deliverability.

+**Acceptable use**: This tool is designed for legitimate business development, research, and personal productivity purposes.
+Any use for harassment, spamming, data scraping beyond what is visible on a public page, or accessing non-public information is explicitly not endorsed and is done at the user's own risk.
+The developer reserves the right to take any necessary action to prevent such misuse.

+**Third-party content**: The developer does not claim ownership of any contact information extracted from third-party websites.
+Users should respect the intellectual property rights of the websites they visit.

+For questions about this disclaimer or the privacy implications of using ZokorOne, please open a GitHub issue or contact the maintainer.

 ---